robertlemmen/svc-shelve6/README.md

 ```
 * `base-url` is where you want the service to be found externally
 * `port` is of course the port the service listens on, note that  it currently
-  only binds to the '0.0.0.0' interface, let me know if that gives you grief.
+  only binds to the first localhost interface, let me know if that gives you grief.
 * `basedir` is a directory where shleve6 will store the artifacts
 * and the repositories is a list of logical artifact repositories in which you
   can store modules